shoeffner/mthesis/src/models_and_methods.md

 - well documented,
 - and available on multiple platforms.

-To be easily integrable into other projects, \Gaze{} is written in C++ and compiles into a static library.
-It uses CMake which is used in many C++ projects and thus lots of developers should be already familiar with it.
+\Gaze{} is written in C++ and compiles into a static library to be easily integrable into other projects.
+It uses CMake which is used in many C++ projects and thus it should be widely known.
 C++ was specifically chosen because it can often be integrated into other programming languages since many languages already provide mechanisms to call for example system libraries, which are often written in C or C++.
 Another reason is that OpenCV and Dlib are natively written in C++, and while both have Python bindings, in general their C++ documentation is much more comprehensible.
-One important aspect in making \Gaze{} integrable is the +API design.
+One important aspect of making \Gaze{} integrable is the +API design.
 By first recreating an eye tracking experiment [@Judd2009] and finding out what the needs for such an experiment are, \Gaze{} is developed around a very simple API.
 Extendability is given by a modular design. \Gaze{} builds around a